Great Leaders | Great Bosses Workshop Series

 Managers who are skilled at motivating their employees will benefit from employees who possess a deeper commitment to their work, which ultimately results in enhanced productivity and increased company profits.

 SOLD OUT – May 26, 2020: Why Should We Even Bother with Employee Engagement?
+(Virtual)

 Should businesses care about engagement?
 According to Gallup, “organizations that are the best in engaging their employees achieve earnings-per-share growth that is more than four times that of their competitors.”
 Even though employee engagement is correlated to company profitability, most managers don’t understand what it is exactly.
 Companies end up spending time, effort and money doing the wrong things for little return.
 While these wrong things may be fun and cool, they do nothing to advance the business.